 Internet users perform two types of online searches: seeking information and seeking products and services.
 Traditionally, the two kinds of searches have had minimal crossover.
-Usually, cross-traffic stemmed from an informational search via a traditional search engine that led to a specific product or service search within a marketplace like Amazon.
+Usually, cross-traffic stemmed from an informational search via a traditional search engine that led to a specific product or service search within an ecommerce marketplace like Amazon.

 To save time and money, more consumers are now launching their searches through a marketplace.
 Tech Radar cites our on-demand economy as setting the bar for speed, convenience, and quality of searches.
 Customers are turning their focus to the marketplace to find as many solutions in one place as possible.

 Why are marketplaces set to overtake traditional search engines as platforms of choice?
 Here are a few reasons to consider: